stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 <p align="center"><img width="371" src="Images/graph-08.svg"></p>

-To allow two groups of nodes to depend on each other, arrange them in a cycle:
+To allow two groups of nodes to depend on each other, arrange them in a cycle.

 <p align="center"><img width="521" src="Images/graph-09.svg"></p>